dnszlr/hka-infm-letmecook/README.md

 ![Repository Banner](https://i.imgflip.com/74bvex.png)

-Repository for the seminar paper on "Monitoring of Applications with Micrometer" supervised by Professor Vogelsang at Karlsruhe University of Applied Sciences.
+Repository for the seminar paper on "Monitoring of Applications with Micrometer" by Dennis Zeller.
+Supervised by Professor Vogelsang at Karlsruhe University of Applied Sciences.
 The goal of this repository is to provide a sample application for [Micrometer](https://micrometer.io/) in combination with [Prometheus](https://prometheus.io/).

 ## Idea